FractalAsim/UnityShaderLib/README.md

   <summary>Wireframe</summary>
 <br>

-> Flatshading or Faceted Shadding is a Stylized effect to having each face of the mesh to be of the same color.
+> Common Debug/Test shader to show the triangle edges of the object.

+- <ins>WireframeBary</ins>
+    > Use of Geometry shader to add in barycentric coordinates and using the coordinates to find nearest edge to create outlines.

-- Using DDXY
+- <ins>WireframeDist</ins>
-    > Use partial derivative ddx, ddy to normals instead of using interpolated normals for fragment shader
+    > Use of Geometry shader to calculate distance to nearest edge and using the distance to create outlines at the smallest distance.

 </details>